starmaid/slowtype/README.md

 | 9 | #000000 | #ff8080 | 1 |
 | 10 | #000000 | #89dc89 | 2 |

+Your terminal settings determine the text font and background you will be chroma-keying, and these are fully customizable to you.

 There are two primary ways to use this software